-- (a) SEGS permitted by special exception.
+- (a) Solar Energy Generating Systems permitted by special exception.
 The planning board is authorized to retain experts at the applicant's expense to evaluate technical information or conduct studies that it finds necessary in order to determine whether these standards will be met.
-In addition to the criteria in sections 60-1304 and 60-1336, the planning board shall consider the following standards: - (1) Yard requirements. - (a) All proposed ground-mounted and dual-use SEGS installations which will abut the side or rear lot line of a lot in a residential district or use shall be screened from said lot or use by an evergreen tree line planted in staggered rows having the base of the trees not more than ten feet apart.
-The minimum width of the screened buffer line shall be 30 feet. - (b) Side and rear lot lines between nonresidential uses shall be planted with evergreen trees in the same manner as subsection (1)a of this section, except the width of the screened buffer line shall not be less than 15 feet. - (2) Lot Coverage.
-SEGS shall not be included in calculations for lot coverage as defined in section 60-579(2). - (3) Technical and Safety.
-A copy of the As-Built Site Plan for the SEGS shall be provided to the local Fire Prevention Officer.
-All means of shutting down the SEGS shall be clearly marked. - (4) Maintenance.
-The Owner or Operator of the SEGS shall maintain the facility in good condition.
-Maintenance shall include, but not be limited to, painting, structural repairs and integrity of security measures.
-Site access shall be maintained to a level acceptable by the local Fire Prevention Officer.
-The owner or operator shall be responsible for the cost of maintaining the SEGS and any access road(s), unless accepted as a public way.
+In addition to the criteria in sections 60-1304 and 60-1336, the planning board shall consider the following standards: (1) Vand membrane - (1) Yard requirements. - (a) The setbacks for Solar Energy Generating System installations, including appurtenant structures and parking areas, shall be subject to the dimensional regulations under Sec.
+60-579(3)(a)(b)(c). - (b) All Solar Energy Generating System installations shall be regulated by the dimensional setback regulations, stipulated in Article XII, Division 5, Shoreland Overlay District, or a prescribed in other sections of this ordinance. - () All proposed ground mounted and dual use Solar Energy Generating Systems installations which will abut the side or rear lot line of a lot in a residential district or use shall be screened from said lot or use by an evergreen tree line planted in staggered rows having the base of the trees not more than ten feet apart.
+The minimum width of the screened buffer line shall be 30 feet. - () Side and rear lot lines between nonresidential uses shall be planted with evergreen trees in the same manner as subsection (1)a of this section, except the width of the screened buffer line shall not be less than 15 feet.

+(4)(2) Lot Coverage.
+Solar Energy Generating Systems shall not be included in calculations for lot coverage as defined in section 60-579(2).
+The paved, mounting block, or otherwise impervious areas of sites on which ground mounted solar energy systems are installed shall comply with the lot coverage standards as defined in section 60-579(2).
+For the purposes of this section, photovoltaic cells, panels, arrays, and inverters shall not be considered impervious areas provided the soil underneath the collector is not compacted and remains vegetated.

+- (3) Height Regulations.
+The total height of the Solar Energy Generating System and all appurtenant structures, including but not limited to, equipment shelters, storage facilities, transformers, and substations shall not exceed thirty (30) feet. - (5)(4) Technical and Safety.
+A copy of the As-Built Site Plan for the Solar Energy Generating System shall be provided to the local Fire Prevention Officer.
+All means of shutting down the Solar Energy Generating System shall be clearly marked. - (6)(5) Maintenance.
+The Owner or Operator of the Solar Energy Generating System shall maintain the facility in good condition.
+Proper maintenance of the facility means that it is operating as designed and approved.
+Maintenance shall include, but not be limited to, painting, structural repairs, repairing damaged panels and integrity of security measures.
+The Solar Energy Generating System must be properly maintained and kept free from all hazards, including, but not limited to, faulty wiring, loose fastenings, being in an unsafe condition or detrimental to public health, safety or general welfare.
+Site access shall be maintained to a level acceptable by the local Fire Prevention Officer for emergency response.
+The owner or operator shall be responsible for the cost of maintaining the Solar Energy Generating System and any access road(s), unless accepted as a public way.